Delinquency, Default, Foreclosure, and Bankruptcy – What’s the Difference?

 Default

-Real estate default is when a real estate mortgage loan payment is late.
-A lender typically will give a borrower a certain time period to catch the payment up before making a formal “declaration of default.
-Once a lender notifies a borrower that their real estate loan is in default then the lender can commence foreclosure and also start charging the “delinquent interest rate” that is commonly stated in the “promissory note” A violation of any covenants found in the loan agreement, the deed of trust, or any other loan document can also create a default.
+Real estate default is when a mortgage loan payment is past due or late.
+A lender typically will give a borrower a certain time period to catch up on missed payments before issuing a formal notice known as a “declaration of default.”
+A violation of any covenants found in the loan agreement, the deed of trust, or any other loan document can also create a default.

-Lenders of real estate mortgages, at their option, can then pursue either litigious or non-litigious action.
-Non-litigious arrangements are called forbearance agreements, and are the preferred choice of the lender because they do not restricted flexibility and do not lead to foreclosure costs (third-party costs, deterioration of the property, lost revenue, and other write-down cost).
-A forbearance agreement also benefits the borrower since the delinquent interest and legal costs, once a default is declared, are very expensive.
+Lenders of real estate mortgages can then pursue either litigious or non-litigious action.
+Non-litigious arrangements are called forbearance agreements and are often the lender’s preferred choice because they preserve flexibility and avoid foreclosure-related costs (e.g., third-party fees, property deterioration, lost revenue).
+A forbearance agreement also benefits the borrower, as delinquent interest and legal costs after default can be very expensive.
 Frequently, the borrower also loses the title to the property.

 Foreclosure

-If the borrower does not exercise these rights (which typically require the borrower to bring the loan current and/or cure any violations of the loan covenants, then the Public Trustee offers the property for sale at a public auction and the lender normally will acquire title to the property and the former owner (borrower) loses all rights to this property.
+If the borrower does not exercise their rights to cure, which typically requires bringing the loan current and/or curing any covenant violations, the Public Trustee offers the property for sale at a public auction.
+The lender normally acquires title to the property, and the former owner (borrower) loses all rights to it.
 Foreclosure is generally regarded as a failure by both parties and is used as a last resort.
-The lender, if it required and obtained a personal guarantee from the owner of the property, may also elect to sue the guarantor individually for what is called “a deficiency judgment”.
+If the lender required and obtained a personal guarantee from the borrower, they may also pursue a deficiency judgment against the guarantor individually.

 Bankruptcy

-Bankruptcy allows the borrower in a loan to place jurisdiction over the loan in the Federal Bankruptcy Courts.
-Lenders cannot prevent borrowers from filing bankruptcy.
-Filing for bankruptcy may be done even when a property is in foreclosure.
+Bankruptcy allows the borrower to place jurisdiction over the loan in the Federal Bankruptcy Courts.
+Mortgage lenders cannot prevent borrowers from filing for bankruptcy, and filing for bankruptcy may be done even when a property is in foreclosure.
 The lender then must go to bankruptcy court and convince the Judge that it should be allowed to continue the foreclosure while the borrower tries to convince the Judge of the opposite.
 Bankruptcy is an extremely complex process, even more so than foreclosure.
-It is expensive and time consuming.
-At the of the day the Lender frequently will prevail in the bankruptcy proceedings because they have the financial resources and experience to handle the legal aspects of the proceedings better than the borrower can do.
+It is expensive and time-consuming.
+At the end of the day, the lender often prevails in bankruptcy proceedings because they typically have greater financial resources and experience to handle the legal aspects of the proceedings than the borrower.

-Essentially delinquency, default, foreclosure, and bankruptcy are all steps down the road to a disaster for the borrower.
+Delinquency, default, foreclosure, and bankruptcy are all steps down the road to a disastrous financial situation for the borrower.
 Each one is worse than the one before.
 A real estate mortgage borrower’s best choice when facing any of these proceedings is to establish a line of communication with their lender and do their best to negotiate a scenario that will prevent these actions from being taken.
-Commercial lenders are much more willing than one might believe to work with borrowers to avoid what is a bad option for both parties.
+Private lenders are much more willing to work with borrowers to avoid what is a bad option for both parties.